-After leaving Casa Grande, our month-long “Arizona Borderland” sightseeing tour began in Tucson.
-Our plan is to explore the historic southern Arizona cities and towns rich with Spanish & Mexican culture.
+After leaving Casa Grande, our month-long “Arizona Borderland” sightseeing tour began in Tucson at Sentinel Peak RV Park.
+We plan to explore the historic southern Arizona cities and towns rich with Spanish & Mexican culture.

-Tucson was a great launching point for this adventure and Sentinel Peak RV Park proved to be the perfect centralized location to begin our explorations.
-To top it off, the park is brand new – everything’s in great condition and well maintained.
+Tucson was a great launching point for this adventure, and Sentinel Peak RV Park proved to be the perfect centralized location to begin our explorations.
+To top it off, the park is brand new – everything’s in excellent condition and well-maintained.

 Location: Tucson, Arizona